-The price of air rocketed.
+The price of air skyrocketed.
 In the world of facts, the highest ideal was utilitarian.
 There was nothing and no-one to challenge the Middleman.
 But his presence raised more questions than it answered.
 Who or what was controlling the facts?
 And who did the Middleman work for?

 The vulgarity of YOUR illusions was that YOU thought YOU were a fetish object or a weird fiction when YOU were just some naïve assumption.
 Some allegory.
 YOU were not a complete structure.
 Imagine the timing.
 YOU were scared the intelligence was credible.
-YOU had no faith in yourself.
+YOU had no faith.
 Allowed back to its home late afternoon, YOU was revealed as the target audience.
 What happened?
 Did science intervene?
 Did the algorithms have a hand in it?
 How did YOU figure IT out?